 “On average, companies can cut production time in half by working in the cloud, as opposed to navigating a sea of endless emails.
 This efficiency, which has been perpetuated by word-of-mouth, is therefore the largest source of new customers for us,” says Jan Adeltoft.
-This is the case for users in the United States, among them LEGO, Toys”R”Us, and many other well-known brands.
+This is the case for users in the United States, among them The LEGO Group, Toys”R”Us etc. and many other well-known brands.

 “We already have a wide range of major customers in Europe, including some of the largest retail chains, so we are an incredible force in optimizing the graphic process.
 No other tools on the market provide all-in-one software capabilities that offer project management, online proofing, online editing of InDesign files, and auto production of hardcopy into digital catalogs” says Jan Adeltoft.
 He continues:

 “The automation of graphic production is far ahead in Denmark, so simply for that we will have the same share in the United States that we have in Denmark–an unused $1 billion market.
 We are prepared and have copyright on all the essential continents like Europe, USA, Canada, Brazil, Australia, Japan, China; domains in over 70 countries; and have translated our software into a wide range of languages, including Chinese.
 In many ways, we are now at the helm of a big international breakthrough.”

 The American office is located in Florida, where Jakob Adeltoft is leader of development and sales, while Jan Adeltoft manages the European market.

 For further information please contact: